hpc/pavilion2/docs/tests/conditionals.rst

 .. code:: yaml

     basic_test:
+        # This basic test resolves two keys under not_if.
         not_if:
+            # This test will be skipped if 'sys_os' is windows.
             "{{sys_os}}": ['windows']
+            # This test will be skipped if 'user' is calvin or nick.
             "{{user}}": ['calvin', 'nick']
         run:
             cmds:
                 ...

-    In this example the 'not_if` directive has two keys to resolve, 'sys_os' and 'user'.
-Only one match is needed so the test will be assigned the status of 'SKIPPED' if the sys_os == 'windows' OR if user == 'calvin' OR user == 'nick'.

 Variables
 ~~~~~~~~~

-Throughout this documentation variables are synonymous with keys.
-Keys
-being the literal dictionary key supplied after calling ``not_if`` or
-``only_if``.
-It is important to note that the reference of these
-variables is consistent throughout the yaml test config.
-It's denoted
-by containing the variable withing quotes and four curly brackets:
-``"{{var_name}}"``.
-The key can also contain multiple variables along
+The keys in the only_if and not_if sections can contain Pavilion
+variable references (unlike keys in the rest of Pavilion test
+configs).
+You can even have keys that reference multiple
-with static character such as: ``"Lunix-{{sys_os}} {{user}}"``.
+variables and static characters such as: "Lunix-{{sys_os}} {{user}}".
-There are multiple types of variables supported in Pavilion and for
-detailed documentation on what variables to use, and how to create
-you own variables see
+More on
-`Variables <variables.html>`__.
+`Pavilion Test Variables <variables.html>`__.

 Regex in Conditional Skips
 ~~~~~~~~~~~~~~~~~~~~~~~~~~